AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 Interesting.
 The easiest category is the one with five or more genders.
 That's quite unexpected.
 Out of curiosity, I looked at which languages were in this category.
 As it turns out, there was only one in my list, Swahili.
 It is apparently fairly easy to learn for English speakers, taking around 900 hours.

 Swahili has an interesting system with around 10 genders, depending on how you count them.
 Some are pretty ordinary, making distinctions between animate and inanimate objects, while some are quite peculiar, such as a gender for artifacts and tools.
 Interestingly, there aren't equivalents of masculine/feminine gender.
-If you're interested, [here's](https://en.wikipedia.org/wiki/Swahili_grammar) a rundown:
+If you're interested, [here's](https://en.wikipedia.org/wiki/Swahili_grammar) a rundown.

-But, what conclusion should be drawn from this?
+But what conclusion should be drawn from this?
 Not much, the trend seems to be a coincidence.
 There just aren't many major languages with complex gender systems.
-As a consequence, data about how hard they are to learn isn't as easy to come by.
+As a consequence, trends about related extremes can't be reliably extrapolated from this data.

 I also think the data at the Atlas of Language Structures might be a bit faulty; it's certainly incomplete besides.
 English is listed as having three genders; masculine, feminine, and neuter.
 I don't think many people would recognize this.
 Nowadays, there are few gendered words (actor vs. actress, dominator vs. dominatrix), and their nature is semantic more than grammatical.
 There is an argument to be made that, for most of its history (up to around the 1600s), gender was a clear part of English, wherefrom many gendered artifacts come.